CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

 # Power BI Embedded Workshop Guide

+### Estimated Duration: 3 Hours

+## Overview

+**Power BI Embedded** enables the integration of interactive data visualizations into applications.
+It allows embedding of **Power BI** reports, managing authentication through **Azure AD**, and using the **Power BI REST API** to deliver embedded business intelligence features.

-## Outcome
+## Lab Objectives

-At the end of this workshop, you will learn how to –
+You will be able to complete the following tasks:

-1. Module 1: Embed a Power BI report using App Owns Data embedding
+- **Module 1**: Embed a Power BI report using App Owns Data embedding
-1. Module 2: Embed Q&A (Question & Answer) for a Power BI dataset
+- **Module 2**: Embed Q&A (Question & Answer) for a Power BI dataset
-1. Module 3: Understand exporting a visual’s data
+- **Module 3**: Understand exporting a visual’s data
-1. Module 4: Enable data security based on user context
+- **Module 4**: Enable data security based on user context

 ## Module 1: Embedding Your First Power BI report

+In this module, you will embed a Power BI report into your application using the App Owns Data embedding method.

 1. In the browser, login into `https://app.powerbi.com/`.
 Provide the **Email: <inject key="AzureAdUserEmail"></inject>** **(1)**  and click on **Submit**.